-You can access or seek correction of your personal information by:
+You can request to access or seek correction of your personal information by:

-We may refuse you access to, or we may refuse to correct, your personal information in certain circumstances permitted by the Privacy Act.
+We will take reasonable steps to notify you of a decision on the request within 30 days.
+We may decline your request to access or correct your personal information in certain circumstances permitted by the Privacy Act and Health Record Laws.
 In such a case, we will provide you with written notice of the reasons for our decision.

 How can you complain about a breach of the Australian Privacy Principles and how will we deal with your complaint?